 3. Evert Taubes Terrass on Riddarholmen

-View to Kungsholmen – nice spot for Swedes looking for those rays of sunshine.
+View to Kungsholmen – a nice spot for Swedes looking for those rays of sunshine.

 4. Skeppsholmsbron and Stromkajen

-A gorgeous view to Gamla Stan.
-We were there for a sunrise at 4 AM, in bitter cold, but the golden light reflecting on the Gamla Stan buildings and the Royal Palace offered us a remarkable memory.
+A gorgeous view of Gamla Stan.
+We were there for sunrise at 4 AM, in the bitter cold, but the golden light reflecting on the Gamla Stan buildings and the Royal Palace offered us a remarkable memory.

 5. Västerlånggatan and the adjacent streets